Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Conclusion

 \section{Conclusion}

 In this paper an MPC control scheme based on an LSTM model of the plant under control has been proposed.
 The MPC algorithm is able to take into account input and output constraints and to guarantee null error at steady state also in presence of modelling errors and of asymptotically constant bounded disturbances.
-Offset-free is obtained by introducing the estimation of a disturbance term in the observer, that is used to update at every timestep the reference values for the MPC cost.
-The satisfaction of output constraints in presence of the observer estimation error and time varying set-point is obtained using a constraint tightening technique, based on an upper bound of the norm of the observer estimation error.
+Offset-free is obtained by introducing the estimation of a disturbance term in the observer, that is used to update at every time-step the reference values for the MPC cost.
+The satisfaction of output constraints in presence of the observer estimation error and time variant set-point is obtained using a constraint tightening technique, based on an upper bound of the norm of the observer estimation error.
 The key element for the design of the constraint tightening is the derivation of incremental Lyapunov functions for the LSTM model and for the observer, whose parameters are employed in the definition of the coefficients for the constraint tightening.
-In the FHOCP formulation for the MPC it is also introduced a time variant terminal constraint, that guarantees recursive feasibility in presence of variations of the reference values.
-Then, stability is proven by means of a Lyapunov-like function, different from the optimal cost because considers the deviation from the asymptotic values of state and input set-points that a priori are unknown. \appendices
+In the FHOCP formulation for the MPC a time variant terminal constraint is also introduced, that guarantees recursive feasibility in presence of variations of the reference values.
+Then, ISpS and convergence are proven by means of a Lyapunov function, different from the optimal cost because considers the deviation from the asymptotic values of state and input set-points that are a-priori unknown.

+The main limitation of the proposed approach is the conservatism of the robust constrained MPC algorithm that must cope with both the disturbances and the set-point variations.
+In order to partially reduce this limitation an artificial reference approach could be adopted, avoiding the restriction on the tightened constraints introduced by the set-point variation.
+Further improvement could be achieved by deriving less conservative bounds along all the proofs.
+However most of the conservatism is inherent in the worst case deterministic approach.
+As shown in the simulation example it is possible to find a compromise between a-priori feasibility guarantee and performance by adapting some of the algorithm parameters.